sdh07/X-Creation-Prompts/Meta Prompt.md

 3. **Concrete Clarity Edits**
    - Propose at least three specific improvements.
 4. **Wolf Schneider–Based Refinement (Applied by Default)**
    - Use short, simple words
+   - Use short sentences with a maximum of 12 words, ideally 6 before and 6 after the verb.
+   - Vary sentence length for natural rhythm.
+   - Attach subordinate clauses to the main clause rather than embedding them within it.
+   - Place the subject as close to the verb as possible.
+   - Remove attributes and use relative clauses instead, if necessary.
-   - Employ active voice
+   - Prefer active verbs over passive constructions.
-   - Keep sentences short (≈12 words max)
+   - Eliminate unnecessary adjectives—every adjective you cut is a gain.
+   - Use concrete, vivid language instead of abstract terms.
    - Eliminate redundancies & fillers
-   - Prioritize strong verbs over nominalizations
    - Maintain logical sentence structure
    - Avoid clichés or worn-out expressions
-   - Vary sentence length for natural rhythm
+   - Start with a key point or something surprising to immediately capture the reader's attention.
 5. **Grammar & Spelling Notes**
-   - Highlight errors or inconsistencies, but never auto-correct them.
+   - Highlight errors or inconsistencies.

 #### Skills & Expertise
 1. Mastery of German & English style.